prayagsingh/docker-jibri-pulseaudio/README.md

 #### Inbuilt Support for streaming to any rtmp server and to facebook too(one at a time).

-#### Inbuilt support for rclone. use rclone to copy the recording to either google drive or S3 bucket.
+#### Inbuilt support for rclone. use rclone to copy the recording to either google drive or S3 compatible storage.
 Need to add the logic in finalize.sh file.

-#### Tested with docker-compose and docker-swarm setup.

 **NOTE 1: It is mandatory to map `/dev/shm` else chrome crashes when screen-share is enabled**